Published: October 14, 2015 | Updated: January 08, 2018

 Got a lemon?
 Squeeze the last drop of juice out of it.
 Discover the powers of lemon.
 What this simple and inexpensive fruit can do for your health, food and home.

 The powers of lemon energizes you with a burst of flavour and amazing health benefits.
 A 2014 study by the Center for Disease Control and Prevention ranked the powerhouse fruit among the top 40 nutrient-rich fruits and vegetables.

-This rich Vitamin C (ascorbic acid) fruit is high in Vitamin B9 (folic-acid), potassium, but minimal in saturated fat, cholesterol and sodium – making it a favourite fruit for heart healthy dieters.
+This rich Vitamin C (ascorbic acid) fruit is high in Vitamin B9 (folic-acid), potassium.
+Heart healthy dieters love this fruit as it’s low in saturated fat, cholesterol and sodium.
 Ascorbic acid is a potent antioxidant vital for disease prevention.

 The Magic of Lemon

 Lemon juice flavours, tenderizes and preserves food.
 It adds a refreshing aroma, enhances the taste and texture of a dish.

 If you run out of natural tenderizers like wine or apple cider vinegar for your recipe, lemon juice would make a good substitute.

 Critic acid in lemon juice removes gamey smell in lamb while tenderizing and enhancing the meat flavour.

 In seafood, critic acid turns amines (organic compound) into ammonium salts hence masking and/or eliminating fishiness.

 Delicious raw seafood dishes such as the Mexican or Peruvian Ceviche and Sarawak-Borneo Umai are cooked by the critic acid in lemon or lime.